Project Management Course

 If you have decided that you want to join our course, do must do the following steps to register:

-- Reserve your spot by filling in the form above.
+- Apply to the course by filling in the form above.
 This is completely unbinding.

-- You will then receive an email from us.
+- You will receive an email from us where we ask you to send us your diplomas.

 - At this point, you are enrolled and can begin your new adventure!

-- Reserve your spot by filling in the form above.
+- Apply by filling in the form above.
 This is completely unbinding.

 - You will then receive an email from us with a brochure which you can print out.

-- At this point contact the caseworker at your jobcenter and show them the course.
-It is your caseworker who decides if you can participate in the course free of charge.
+- At this point, you need to contact the caseworker at your jobcenter and present the course to them.
+It is your caseworker who decides if they will fund the course for you.

-- Once we have received a confirmation email or call from your caseworker, you are registered in the course.
+- Once we have received a confirmation from KEA, you are registered in the course.

-- We will then contact you with a confirmation email.
+- We will then contact you with a welcome email closer to the start date.

 - You are now enrolled and can begin your new adventure!